morphineSkip to the navigation

 Morphine is used to treat moderate to severe pain.
 Short-acting morphine is taken as needed for pain.
-Extended-release morphine is for use when around-the-clock pain relief is needed.

-Morphine is not for treating pain just after surgery unless you were already taking morphine before the surgery.
+Morphine is not for treating short-term pain just after surgery unless you were already taking morphine before the surgery.

 Morphine may also be used for purposes not listed in this medication guide.